captn3m0/captn3m0.github.com/_drafts/encryption-tools.md

 A password vault protected by a hardware key protects against some attacks:

 - A malicious extension can't sniff my vault passphrase, since I don't have one
+- The key can't be exfiltrated from hardware.

 However, a malware can connect to my authenticated GPG socket, and start decrypting things.
 To prevent against that, I run my Yubikey in "touch-only" mode, so it requires a "physical touch" before it actually does anything, even if the PIN is cached.
 Customizability is [dependent on your Yubikey model](https://support.yubico.com/support/solutions/articles/15000012643-yubikey-manager-cli-ykman-user-manual#ykman_openpgp_set-touchlkn6xj).
+But remember the xkcd warning - if I have a malware running on my device, it is pretty much game over anyway. `pass` doesn't prevent against memory scraping attacks, and actually uses `/dev/shm` to store the temporary plain-text files containing passwords.
+Ultimately, your identity is as secure as the device you trust it with.

 ## Improvements